 “One day, a long time ago, I retreated into my room and began to paint.
 It was an intuitive act, based on the need to express emotions and thoughts, and as in most actions followed by intuition, it was the best choice of my life and has become my closest companion.

 Color is my passion and my primary vehicle of artistic expression.
 I feel color so intensely that it intoxicates me.
 When I first saw a Van Gogh painting, I drooled—exhilarated as the colors were powerfully rich and luscious.
 What an experience!
 Then later, after looking at a Rothko, I was transported to a different place, a peaceful meditative state of beautiful inner-light experience.

 Imagine a world without color.
-Color should not be feared but embraced, for it can reveal many amazing things to human psyche. ”
+Color should not be feared but embraced, for it can reveal many amazing things to the human psyche.”

-“My art is as much an expression of my own inner life and my own struggle to maintain equilibrium as it is about my observations of the world around me.
-From the marching mushrooms, to the sensual tango dancers, from the quiet wisdom of a giant tabby cat, to the intense trapped energy of the “burqua ladies”, it is a metaphor for life on 21st Century Planet Earth and the cry of that small inner voice inside us, aching to be heard.
+Art is as much an expression of my own inner life and my struggle to maintain equilibrium as it is about my observations of the world around me.
+From the marching mushrooms to the sensual tango dancers, from the quiet wisdom of a giant tabby cat to the intense trapped energy of the “burqa ladies,” it is a metaphor for life on 21st Century Planet Earth and the cry of that small inner voice inside us, aching to be heard.

-As I paint, I am ever aware of a predominant tension between light and dark, and between the ebb and flow of life force present in all creatures great and greater.
-I love the process of painting, of letting layers appear and express themselves, of digging and digging to find elements that beg to be seen.
-It is my joy to work through the tension and get to the light, on the other side of the darkness that exists, really, in all of us.
+As I paint, I am aware of a predominant tension between light and dark and between the ebb and flow of life force present in all creatures and their greatness.
+I love the process of painting, of letting layers appear and express themselves, of digging and digging to find elements that beg to be discovered.
+It is pure joy to work through the tension and get to the light, on the other side of the darkness that exists, really, in all of us.